Apple Expected To Ditch MacBook’s Butterfly Keyboard

 This information comes from TF International Securities analyst Ming-Chi Kuo, who is known for his accurate predictions as it relates to Apple products.
 Kuo claims Apple’s 2020 refresh of the MacBook lineup will feature an all-new keyboard, which will use a more durable scissor mechanism instead of the current butterfly keys.
 Kuo also said that the new keyboard will be introduced on Apple’s upcoming 16-inch MacBook Pro later this year, as previously reported by The Inquisitr.

-The new 16-inch MacBook Pro is expected to be released in October and will cost over $3000, according to a report from Apple Insider.
-The larger laptop may also come with a 3072×1920 display and thinner bezels than Apple’s current MacBook Pro models.
-Kuo’s report suggests that the new machine will likely be sold alongside the existing 13 and 15-inch MacBook Pro models until 2020, when Apple releases newer models.
+The new 16-inch MacBook Pro is expected to be released in October and will cost over $3,000, according to a report from Apple Insider.
+The larger laptop may also come with a 3072 x 1920 display and thinner bezels than Apple’s current MacBook Pro models.
+Kuo’s report suggests that the new machine will likely be sold alongside the existing 13 and 15-inch MacBook Pro models until 2020 when Apple releases newer models.

 The news of Apple’s decision to switch out its keyboard mechanism couldn’t come at a better time, as keyboard complaints have been common for Apple users.